CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Summary

-In this exercise, you have successfully leveraged the GitHub Copilot for Machine Learning.
+In this lab, you have successfully leveraged the GitHub Copilot for Machine Learning.